j-clawson/bdsy-pbh-peru/README.md

 includes geographically detailed reports of acute respiratory infections collected by the national surveillance system from 2000 to 2023.

-> This project was developed as part of the inaugural Big Data Summer Immersion at Yale (BDSY).
-Our final poster was presented during the Symposium on Big Data, Human Health, and Statistics on July 24, 2025, organized by Dr. Bhramar Mukherjee and the Yale School of Public Health (YSPH).
+> This project was developed as part of the inaugural *Big Data Summer Immersion at Yale* (BDSY).
+Our final poster was presented during the *Symposium on Big Data, Human Health, and Statistics* on July 24, 2025, organized by Dr. Bhramar Mukherjee and the Yale School of Public Health.

 <br>